- Über Jan

-The coracobrachialis muscle is able to give you pain at the front of your shoulder and the back of your upper arm and forearm.
+The coracobrachialis muscle can trigger pain at the front of your shoulder as well as at the back of your upper arm and forearm.

-People that suffer from tightness, tender or trigger points in this muscle, usually also have problems with muscles that act with it synergistically/together.
+People that suffer from tightness, tender or trigger points in this muscle, usually also have problems with its synergists.

 Those are the pectoralis major, the front part of the deltoid and the short head of the biceps brachii.

-When your coracobrachialis contains trigger points, it can give you pain right at their location and send it to other, seemingly unrelated areas of your body.
+If your coracobrachialis harbors trigger points, it can give you pain right at their location and send it to other, seemingly unrelated areas of your body.

-In the pictures you can see that trigger points in the coracobrachialis can create pain that radiates down the backside of your arm to the back of your hand.
+In the pictures you can see that trigger points in the coracobrachialis can trigger pain that radiates down the backside of your arm to the back of your hand.